 There are times you don’t want your learner to skip ahead, but still want them to see their progress.
-The Read-Only Seekbar new feature allows you to make the Seekbar Read-Only and not allow the learner to seek through the course.
+The Read-Only Seekbar feature allows you to make the Seekbar Read-Only which inhibits the learner to “seek” through the course.
 You’ll find this option in Player Properties under Controls.
-There you will see the dropdown options for Allow User to Drag Seekbar or Seekbar is Read-Only.
+There you will see the drop-down options for Allow User to Drag Seekbar or Seekbar is Read-Only.

 7. Custom Bullets

 Bullets are all over in eLearning courses.
-The customization of these bullets can be super valuable.
-The Custom Bullets feature now allows more design options to change the size of your bullets.
-Learn more about how to edit your Custom Bullets.
+The customization of these bullets is very valuable.
+The Custom Bullets feature allows for more design options in the size and appearance of the bullets.

 8. Hide Next Player Button Trigger